Preauricular Skin Pits

 Definition

-Preauricular skin pits, also known as preauricular sinuses or ear pits, are small, often harmless openings or depressions located near the external ear.
+Preauricular skin pits, also known as preauricular or ear pits, are small, often harmless openings or depressions located near the external ear.
 While these pits might not seem significant, they can sometimes lead to various issues if not properly managed.
 In this article, we will provide simple and easy-to-understand explanations for the types, causes, symptoms, diagnostic tests, treatments, and medications related to preauricular skin pits.

 Types of Preauricular Skin Pits: